hfang-bristol/dcGOR/README.md

 dcGOR
 =====

-An open-source R package for analysing and visualising domain-centric ontologies and annotations
+An open-source R package for analysing and visualising domain-centric ontologies and annotations (see details at http://supfam.org/dcGOR)